Table of Contents

 Vervain extract might be helpful for several brain- or neurological-related diseases.

-Vervain's glycoside verbenalin often referred to as cornin, has been shown in rat studies to considerably lessen brain damage following a stroke.
+Vervain's glycoside verbenalin, often called cornin, has been shown in rat studies to lessen brain damage following a stroke considerably.

 According to the studies, the substance enhances mitochondrial function and encourages the growth of new blood vessels in the brain, which provide it with oxygen.